Bio

 Artist Statement

 After being diagnosed with depression as a teenager, I turned to understanding my condition and engaging in creative practices as therapeutic outlets.
-Through art, I find ways to express myself and also to quietly think not only about my thoughts and feelings but also about how they come to be.
+Through art, I find ways to express myself and also to quietly think not only about my thoughts and feelings but also to ruminate on how they come to be.

 My videos can be seen as representations of our perception of the living second and also of what lies beyond it: dreams and the unconscious.
-Through them, I question the understanding of time and how we innerly perceive it, and, also, by approaching universal symbols that exist within our daily life and recording people in real events, I explore the idea of a collective unconscious.
+Through them, I question our understanding of time and how we innerly perceive it.
+Also, by approaching universal symbols that exist within our daily lives and recording people in real events, I explore the idea of a collective unconscious.

 My biggest influences come from great minds in the field of philosophy, such as René Descartes, as well as filmmakers like Abbas Kiarostami and Jean-Luc Godard.